kendall-creator/7more-app/README.md

    - Average Days to First Outreach - average time from submission to first contact
    - Forms by Day of Week - distribution of intake form submissions by day
    - All metrics automatically calculated from app data
    - Refresh button to update from current data

+4. **Mentorship (Auto-Calculated)**
+   - Participants Assigned to Mentorship - automatically pulled from app data
+   - Calculated from previous month's assignments
+   - Refresh button to update from current data

 5. **Donors (Manual Input)**